bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 > ![[AST_Cohort#^Ability2]]
 > ![[AST_Cohort#^Ability3]]

 Like a standard connection, [[AST_Cohort|COHORT]] specialists have a role and a rank.
-When you [Develop Your Relationship], mark progress on the connection’s progress track.
-When the relationship is ready to evolve, [Forge a Bond].
+When you [[4 - Moves#DEVELOP YOUR RELATIONSHIP]], mark progress on the connection’s progress track.
+When the relationship is ready to evolve, [[4 - Moves#FORGE A BOND]].
 However, because a specialist is more accessible and active in your story, the benefits of the relationship can greatly outweigh other connections.
 To counter this, do the  following:
 - **Give specialists a role that is specific and evocative, rather than generic and broadly useful.**
   Think of them as truly specialists, experts in a particular skill or craft.
 Sailor lacks flavor and offers boosts for nearly any seagoing action.
 Navigator is more specific, providing bonuses when undertaking seafaring expeditions.
 Starmarked Navigator adds setting flavor to the mix.
 Even better, take on specialists who might be able mariners and contribute as a crewmember, but whose roles don’t come into play every session.
 Ambassador, Archaeologist, Courtier, Naturalist, and Spy are interesting roles that don’t impact the routine challenges of sailing and fighting.
 Feel free to adjust an existing connection’s role for greater specificity or suitability when you bring them onboard as a specialist.
 - **Evolve the relationship in rare and dramatic circumstances.**
-  While any meaningful interaction is an opportunity to [Develop Your Relationship] with a connection, you should save this move for significant events with a specialist.
+  While any meaningful interaction is an opportunity to [[4 - Moves#DEVELOP YOUR RELATIONSHIP]] with a connection, you should save this move for significant events with a specialist.
 Closeness makes happenings in your story less consequential.
 Ask yourself: is this truly important—a milestone in our relationship?
-If so, [Develop Your Relationship].
+If so, [[4 - Moves#DEVELOP YOUR RELATIONSHIP]].

 How do you introduce a specialist?
 They can be an existing crewmember, a reoccurring connection, or someone you seek out as a  new connection to serve a specific niche.

-> [!cite] After another failed overland expedition, you decide an expert is needed, so you [Make a Connection] to find a guide.
+> [!cite] After another failed overland expedition, you decide an expert is needed, so you [[4 - Moves#MAKE A CONNECTION|Make a Connection]] to find a guide.
 You score a hit and bring this new connection aboard as a member of your [[AST_Cohort|COHORT]], setting their role as Wilderness Scout.

 ### FLEET COMMANDER
 > #incomplete FLEET COMMANDER asset